 The Condominium Management Regulatory Authority of Ontario (CMRAO) is a non-profit corporation established in November 2017 by the Government of Ontario under the Condominium Management Services Act, 2015 (CMSA).
 As a regulator, the CMRAO provides consumer protection for Ontarians living and investing in condominiums by regulating and licensing condominium managers and management provider businesses.

-The CMRAO is funded through licensing fees, is governed by an independent Board of Directors, and operates under an Administrative Agreement with the Ministry of Government and Consumer Services (MGCS).
+The CMRAO is funded through licensing fees, is governed by an independent Board of Directors, and operates under an Administrative Agreement with the Ministry of Public and Business Service Delivery.